MubaiHua/ucla-cat/README.md

 Also check out this [chrome extension](https://github.com/SparkShen02/Easy-Duo-Authentication/) to login into your UCLA account in a snap, without pulling out your phone for Duo two-factor authentication.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/jeffreyyu)

-## 🛑 Disclaimer

-This tool is only for people who have no Covid symptoms, and only serves as a convenient way to fill survey to show a healthy status from day to day.
-If you have any Covid symptoms, please do not and stop using this tool.